awestover/theknightdawns/README.md

     -- and probably render it

 ## battle mode
+    -- lots of stuff todo
+    -- first of all what stats should they even have -- how does inventory play into it?
+    -- i think questing should level up character base health etc -- in fight some actions could be
+        -- summon minions
+            -- chalkling circle
+        -- shoot / cast magic spell
+        -- build defenses
+        -- go up and hit with sword

+## fix up problems with sprites
-# the process for importing a new sprite sheet needs to be WAYYYY easier
+  -- the process for importing a new sprite sheet needs to be WAYYYY easier

-# Handle different sized sprites
+  -- Handle different sized sprites
-  -- not by making them werid sizes
-  -- consider different modes: battle, quest
+    -- not by making them werid sizes!! - my beautiful art :( -- consider different modes: battle, quest

 # add inventory

-# improve graphics

 ### make sure we aren't rendering stuff off screen!!
   - eh Cpp is fast, this isn't really a priority atm since worlds are at most like 16 (?) times the size of the view